 The laid-back side of Kenting National Park

-Moving to the southern part of Taiwan has been the best decision of my life!
+Moving to the southern part of Taiwan has been one of the best decisions of my life!
 I really, really love the slow-paced, relaxed lifestyle down here.
 And there is SO MUCH stuff to do in this area.
 It’s a true paradise for nature lovers!

 Who goes to Manzhou?

 Not many people visit Manzhou and that’s a great thing if you ask me.
-This is the quiet part of Kenting National Park.
+This is the quiet (remote) part of Kenting.
 No traffic jams, no problem parking your car, no lineups at restaurants, and best of all, no noise pollution!
 Prices are also much cheaper than in busy Kenting Village, Nanwan, and Baisha.

 Some people get confused, because Manzhou is both a township and a village.
 The township is a large area of Pingtung County which contains many small villages.
 One of those villages is called Manzhou.
 This village is the second biggest in the area after Hengchun.

 Manzhou town is 15 minutes away from Jialeshui, 15 minutes to Hengchun, and 25 minutes to Nanwan.
-It is a great spot to establish your basecamp, as it’s somewhat central and makes it convenient to visit different parts of Kenting National Park.
+It’s a great spot to establish your basecamp, as it’s somewhat central and makes it convenient to visit different parts of the national park.
+But please let me repeat: there is nothing to do around here in terms of entertainment / nightlife / shopping.

 Things to do in Manzhou / Attractions